boaks/zephyr-coaps-client/docu/CONFIGURATION.md

 - **UDP_RAI_ENABLE**, enable RAI (control plane).

 - **UDP_AS_RAI_ENABLE**, enable RAI (access stratum), requires 3GPP release 14 supported by the Mobile Network Operator.
+If not supported, the modem implicitly uses CP-RAI.

 - **UDP_EDRX_ENABLE**, enable eDRX.

 - **STATIONARY_MODE_ENABLE**, enable stationary mode.
 Optimize power consumption, if device is sationary at one place and is not moved.
-Reduces/removes also HPPLMN searchs (automatic search for higher priorized PLMN). **Note**: with mfw 1.3.2 the implementation has changed.
-Using global SIMs (IMSI starting with 9) now triggers such a search independent from that setting!

 - **MODEM_SAVE_CONFIG_THRESHOLD**, threshold to save the modem configuration.
 The modem is switched off and on to save the configuration.